google-research/tapas/README.md

 ## News

 #### 2020/10/19
+ * Small change to WTQ training example creation
+   * Questions with ambiguous cell matches will now be discarded
+   * This improves denotation accuracy by ~1 point
+   * For more details see [this issue](https://github.com/google-research/tapas/issues/73).
- * Added option to filter table columns based on textual overlap with the sentence using the **HEM** method described in section 3.3 of [Understanding tables with intermediate pre-training](https://arxiv.org/abs/2010.00571).
+ * Added option to filter table columns by textual overlap with question
+   * Based on the **HEM** method described in section 3.3 of [Understanding tables with intermediate pre-training](https://arxiv.org/abs/2010.00571).

 #### 2020/10/09